The Practice of Wakefulness

 To really make progress on the path, one will need to dedicate as much time as possible to the practice of Wakefulness.

-Overview of the practice of wakefulness
+Wakefulness Overview of the Practice

 Practicing wakefulness begins by maintaining the single-minded intention to keep the mind stable, centered, unified, and anchored in the body and mind.
 Keeping the mind unobstructed, not getting lost in thoughts or engaging in any mindless actions.